Skip to main content

 npm install DBOS into your application.
 Note that DBOS requires Node.js 20 or later.

-npm install @dbos-inc/dbos-sdk
+npm install @dbos-inc/dbos-sdk@latest

 tsconfig.json